 Our Guide to Peng Chau

 Apart from the activities listed above, Peng Chau is also home to abandoned lime kiln factories, which were once quite prominent back in the day.
-And a beach that isn’t very inviting, but which is a great place for a barbecue.

 As always, if you enjoyed this post, feel free to share it on the social media channel of your choice or leave a comment below.